Skip to main content

 Reserve capture

-The default way to capture is the reserve capture, which works for all types of payments.
+Reserve capture is the default way to capture payments, which works for all types of payments.

 In this scenario, when a user authorizes a payment, it goes into the reserved or authorized state.
 You can then capture it at a later time, or you can cancel it.